 Banda Neira, Indonesia also in 1992

-Not that same holiday, it was almost as far as I could get away from my home country and a bit difficult to get there but yet so much Dutch history.
+It was almost as far as I could get away from my home country and a bit difficult to get there but yet so much Dutch history.
 Friendly people living at a small village at an amazing part of the world.
 We stayed much longer as planned and enjoyed fresh fish from the crystal clear sea everyday.
 Maybe good I did never return there?

 At a beach of Hong Kong in 1998.

-I was on tour in China and had a day off that I spend together with one of the guests to visit a beach nearby the busy city of Hong Kong.
+I was on tour in China and had a free day that I spend together with one of the other guests to visit a beach nearby the busy city of Hong Kong.
 A city with millions of people and here we were sitting on a perfect clean beach with a beautiful sea and the beach was almost empty!
 We enjoyed a drink and good food and I was thinking by myself "Amazing that I am being paid to be here".